visidlab/visidlab.github.io/_news/readme.md

 goes between the ```---``` lines
 - title: *Title of your post*
 - lead-image: /assets/photos/*name of the picture file*
-- lead-image-alt-text: *alt text for the picturee*
+- lead-image-alt-text: *alt text for the picture*
 - author: person.*YOURKEY*
 ## if you don't want to have an author, just remove this line